 Filters are created from differing materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters grab more dirt but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, remember that's like adding a MERV 16 filter in your comfort unit.
 It’s highly doubtful your equipment was designed to handle that amount of resistance.
-If you’re troubled by indoor air quality in Nashville, think over adding a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This product works along with your heating and cooling system.